awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

 ...
 ```

-To specify a rule filter with a combination of a key prefix and object tags, use this code\.
+To specify a rule filter with a combination of a key prefix and object tags, use the following code\.
 You wrap these filters in an `AND` parent element\.
 Amazon S3 performs a logical `AND` operation to combine these filters\.
 In other words, the rule applies to a subset of objects with a specific key prefix and specific tags\.

 ```
 <Rule>